pasierb/blog/content/post/aws-codebuild-secrets.md

 ---
-title: "DevOps for Frontends: handling secrets in AWS Codebuild with AWS SecretsManager"
+title: "How to handle secrets in AWS Codebuild"
 date: 2020-05-23T10:06:26+02:00
-summary: "AWS has a service to securely store passwords, tokens, credentials or any other sensitive data - [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-Fortunately Secrets Manager integrates seamlessly with CodeBuild through a `buildspec` file."
+summary: "Where to store passwords, tokens, credentials and other sensitive data?
+How to make it available for Codebuild project?"
 tags:
 - aws
 - amazon
 categories:
 - devops
-series:
-- devops-for-frontends
 comments: true
 ---